Slow browsing

 I just installed Ubuntu on my laptop, and again I am hit with a slow browsing experience on some networks.

-From what I’ve been reading each time I hit such an issue, the problem is usually that the cheap router(s) supplied and/or on the ISP’s network are not responding to AAAA requests, so only after a timeout will a backward-compatible A request be sent which will then be honoured.
+From what I’ve been reading, each time I hit such an issue, the problem is usually that the router(s) supplied and/or on the ISP’s network are not responding to IPv6 “AAAA” requests, and so only after a timeout will a backward-compatible IPv4 “A” request be sent.

-All this, per request to the internet, has significant imapct on day to day browsing.
+All this delay while awaiting the timeout, per request to the internet, has significant imapct on day to day browsing.

-You can work around this kind of ISP issue by stopping your machine from sending the AAAA requests (which the cheap, non-standards-compliant router won’t respond to… ?).
+You can work around this kind of ISP issue by stopping your machine from sending the IPv6 AAAA requests.

 To do this on ubuntu try :